seijikun/askama/book/src/template_syntax.md

 ## Calling functions

 If you only provide a function name, askama will assume it's a method.
-If you want to call a method, you will need to use a path instead:
+If you want to call a function, you will need to use a path instead:

 ```jinja
 {# This is the equivalent of `self.method()`. #}